 His email starts with an excellent subject line that’s (1) funny and (2) immediately captured my attention.

-It then dives straight into a genuine complement of my content and a crazy value add—he took one of my existing articles and packaged it into a digital eBook for me (including some high quality images to go along with it).
+It then dives straight into a genuine compliment of my content and a crazy value add—he took one of my existing articles and packaged it into a digital eBook for me (including some high quality images to go along with it).

 This is all before making any ask of me whatsoever.
 How can I not reply to this?